renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 - one is that it puts the *Analysis* characters right at the center of the adventure;
 - another is that it sets up an excellent climactic encounter: the monster is intelligent, and will likely try to disrupt their ritual (even if it doesn't know for sure what they're doing, it can probably guess that another ritual, reusing the same elements, is probably bad for it)

-This also gives you a chance to use the **ritual remains** to great effect—which is good if you like creepy, dramatic set-pieces.
+This also gives you a chance to use the **ritual remains** to great effect — which is good if you like creepy, dramatic set-pieces.

 Another benefit is that you can use the monster differently.
 The *"Aliens"* scenario has the monster *buffed*, but also removes its ability to hop to new corpses; in this scenario, you can use a normal or weakened version of the monster, but you can also allow it to jump to new corpses.